 You can buy all sorts of beauty products from Malaysia, because they are often 30% to 50% cheaper than those priced in Singapore.
 I’m referring to those sold in drugstores such as Watsons, Guardian and Aeon Wellness.
 Here are a few beauty stuff that I often replenish in Malaysia.

 This has been mine and my mom’s favorite makeup remover for a few years.
 Having replenished Biore Mild Cleansing Liquid countless times, it’s no surprise why this has been included in my Super Beauty Holy Grail List.

 I often get this from Watsons or Guardian, Malaysia at around rm27.
-View latest price on Ebay.
+View latest online price.